Tridente-class submarine

 The class and its ships are the first to not be named after marine animals, thus breaking a tradition retracing back to 1913, when the first submarine entered service with the Portuguese Navy.

-Ships
+Design

 The Tridente-class submarines are diesel-electric boats with an advanced air-independent propulsion (AIP) system.
 Their propulsion is exclusively electric, with electric motors powered by batteries.
 These batteries may be charged while submerged by "fuel-cells" (inverse electrolysis) for which, this submarine carries a huge supply of liquid oxygen and hydrogen.
 Also, and solely as a second solution for recharging the batteries, this submarine carries two powerful diesel-electric generators (1,000 KVA) for use when surfaced, or at snorkel depth.

 Submerged, from Lisbon, Portugal, submarines of the class may reach the Cape of Good Hope and return, in 15 days.